-- 1) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? - No Impact.
-The proposed project is located in a developed and highly urbanized area.
-No impacts are anticipated to occur to the quality of the environment, fish or wildlife habitats, fish or wildlife populations, plant or animal communities, or to rare, threatened or endangered plant and animal species as a result of the proposed project.
-No significant impacts would occur. - 2) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? - Less Than Significant Impact.
-Development of the proposed project will not substantially increase traffic, nor would it result in a substantial increase in population.
-The project is consistent with the allowable density in the R-1250 zoning district and the General Plan.
-Public facilities are available to accommodate the slight increase in usage due to the increase in area population. - 3) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? - Less Than Significant Impact.
-Development of the proposed project would not create direct and indirect adverse effects on humans.
-Many of the less than significant impacts that were identified are considered short-time effects and no significant impacts are anticipated.
+1) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?

+Less Than Significant Impact.
+The project site is currently developed and located within an urbanized area in Central Glendale, just west of the Downtown Specific Plan area.
+No biological species or habitat for biological species exists on site or within the project vicinity.
+In addition, no Habitat Conservation Plan, Natural Community Conservation Plan, or other approved habitat conservation plans apply to the project site.
+As such, the proposed project would not have the potential to substantially reduce the habitat of fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, or reduce the number or restrict the range of a rare or endangered plant or animal.
+Furthermore, the proposed project would not have the potential to eliminate important examples of major periods of California history or prehistory, including historical, archaeological, or paleontological resources.
+Potential impacts to historical resources will be fully mitigated.
+Therefore, the proposed project would not result in significant environmental impacts that have the potential to degrade the quality of the environment.
+No significant impacts are anticipated.

+2) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?

+Less Than Significant Impact.
+Cumulative impacts may occur when the proposed project, in conjunction with one or more related projects, would yield an impact that is greater than what would occur with the development of only the proposed project.
+With regard to cumulative effects for the issues of agricultural, biological, and mineral resources, the project site is located in an urbanized area and therefore, other developments occurring in the area of the project would largely occur on previously disturbed land are not anticipated to have an impact.
+Thus, no cumulative impact to these resources would occur.
+Impacts related to archaeological resources, paleontological resources and hazards and hazardous materials are generally confined to a specific site and do not affect off-site areas.

+3) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?

+Less Than Significant Impact.
+Based on the analysis presented above, implementation of the aforementioned mitigation measures would reduce environmental impacts such that no substantial adverse effects on humans would occur.